Killy (rapper)

-Khalil Tatem (born August 19, 1997), better known by his stage name Killy (stylized as KILLY), is a Filipino-Canadian rapper from Toronto, Ontario.
+Khalil Tatem (born August 19, 1997), better known by his stage name Killy (stylized as KILLY), is a Canadian rapper from Toronto.
 He is best known for his break-out single "Killamonjaro" which is certified Platinum by Music Canada, and his debut album "Surrender Your Soul" which is certified Gold by Music Canada.

 Early life

 Khalil Tatem was born August 19, 1997, to a Bajan father and Filipino mother.
-Killy grew up in Toronto before moving to Victoria, British Columbia at 8 years old.
+Killy grew up in Toronto, Ontario before moving to Victoria, British Columbia at 8 years old.
 Killy attended a majority Francophone school whilst living in Toronto, though he was one of the only children that didn't speak French.
 After moving to Victoria, Killy began attending a school where he was one of the only minorities, saying that he was "under-represented."
 Disinterested in school, Killy took up soccer in his free time and discovered rap music while attending Agincourt Collegiate Institute, eventually making it a hobby.
 Killy moved back to Toronto as a teenager, living in Scarborough, where he began to focus more of his time on creating music.